teuton-software/asker/README.md

 #Run demo

+To execute Dart, we use `darts` command with a HAML/XML file as argument.

-Execute `./darts input/en/starwars/jedi.haml` to run this demo.
+For example, execute `./darts input/en/starwars/jedi.haml` to run this first demo.

-On Windows try with `ruby darts input/en/starwars/jedi.haml`
+> On Windows try with `ruby darts input/en/starwars/jedi.haml`

-> Prefix:
-> * Use `en` prefix for the English demo.
-> * Use `es` prefix for the Spanish demo.

 You will see messages on the screen, while the tool is working.
 At the end we'll have our output files into the `output` directory.